ppone/docs/accounting/intacct.md

 3. Enter in the undeposited funds account label from your G/L on Intacct.
 This is where payments received through Invoiced will be mapped.

 4. You can optionally enter in a location ID and/or department ID if you are operating a multi-entity Intacct company.

+## Usage

+In this section you will learn how to use the Intacct integration.

+### Accounting Sync

+The accounting sync feature is the cornerstone of the Intacct integration.
+It keeps your books on Intacct up to date with incoming invoices and payments from Invoiced.

+#### Enabling Auto-Sync

+Auto-sync will run accounting syncs automatically for you on an ongoing basis.
+Once auto-sync is enabled, accounting syncs will happen approximately once per hour.
+Here's how you can enable auto-sync.

+1. Go to **Settings** > **Accounting Sync**.

+2. Click **Enable Auto-Sync** next to the Intacct integration.

+3. You can periodically check back here to see activity in the *Recent Syncs* table.

+#### Running an Accounting Sync

+You can run an accounting sync by following these steps.
+If you want control over when your books are synced then you can manually trigger accounting syncs.

+1. Go to **Settings** > **Accounting Sync**.

+2. Click **Sync Now** any time you want to run an accounting sync.

+3. When the job is finished you will see it in the *Recent Syncs* table.

+### Manual Invoice Imports

+You can import outstanding invoices from Intacct as a one-time import.
+If you are using accounting sync then you probably would not need to run an invoice import.

+1. Go to the **Invoices** tab in the Invoiced dashboard.
+Click on the **Import** button in the top-right.

+2. Select **Intacct**.

+3. Click **Start**.

+4. The importer will begin working.
+You are free to leave the page once the import starts.
+If you leave you will get an email afterwards with the result.

+5. Once the import is finished you will see the newly imported invoices on the **Invoices** page.

+### Manual Customer Imports

+You can import customers from Intacct into Invoiced as a one-time import.
+This will import your entire A/R customer list.
+You generally wouldn't need to run manual imports if you are using accounting sync.
+For example, you might run this if you are setting up your Invoiced account for the first time.

+1. Go to the **Customers** tab in the Invoiced dashboard.
+Click on the **Import** button in the top-right.

+2. Select **Intacct**.

+3. Click **Start**.

+4. The importer will begin working.
+You are free to leave the page once the import starts.
+If you leave you will get an email afterwards with the result.

+5. Once the import is finished you will see the newly imported invoices on the **Invoices** page.